Conformally equivariant quantization for spinning particles: Introduction

 We include an appendix, where we collect the needed basic computations in the algebra of isometric invariant differential operators acting on the tensor space $\sT^\d$. \\

-In all that paper, we work over a pseudo-Riemannian manifold $(M,\mg)$, with $\mg$ a metric of signature $(p,q)$.
+In the paper, we work over a pseudo-Riemannian manifold $(M,\mg)$, with $\mg$ a metric of signature $(p,q)$.
 That manifold is supposed to be spin and of even dimension $n=p+q$.
-We freely use the Einstein's summation convention.
-The tensor products of $\Cinfty(M)$-modules are understood over the algebra $\Cinfty(M)$.
+We freely use Einstein's summation convention.
+The tensor products of $\Cinfty(M)$-modules, taken over the algebra $\Cinfty(M)$, are denoted by $\otimes_\Cinfty$.

-\section{Spinor differential operators and their symbols}
+\section{Spinor Differential Operators and their Symbols}

-In order to keep a self-contained expository, this section presents a recollection of our previous work \cite{Mic10a}.
-Namely, we introduce the $\fo(p+1,q+1)$-modules structures of the space of differential operators acting on weighted spinors as well as the ones of its two spaces of symbols, and we compare these three modules.
+In order to keep a self-contained exposition, this section presents a recollection of our previous work \cite{Mic10a}.
+Namely, we introduce a family of $\fo(p+1,q+1)$-module structures on the space of spinor differential operators, denoted by $(\Dslm)_{\l,\m\in\bbR}$, and on its two spaces of symbols, denoted by $(\sS_\d)_{\d\in\bbR}$ and $(\sT_\d)_{\d\in\bbR}$.
+Then, we compare these three family of modules.